Pragmatic UX Design

 The Success Since

-A big release is a turbulent time full of uncertainty and expectation, but the path since has been nothing short of a massive success.
+A big release is a turbulent time full of uncertainty and expectation, but the path since has been nothing short of spectacular.

 A QUARTER MILLION USERS